sarutole/modern-primary-category/README.md

 Please note that for `category` taxonomy, the `default_category` option from the site settings will be used instead.

-It might be worth mentioning, that when there are several terms from a single taxonomy assigned to a post, by default WordPress uses _the term with the lowest ID_ as primary.
+It might be worth mentioning, that when a post has several terms from a single taxonomy assigned to it, by default WordPress uses _the term with the lowest ID_ as *primary*.

 ### Extensibility options

-The plugin comes with several filters that can be used to hook custom logic.
+The plugin comes with several filters that can be used to hook in whatever custom logic is necessary.

 #### `stmpc/current_user_can`